Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 Economists introduce gross domestic product (GDP) and gross national product (GNP) measures for economic activity.
 GDP represents the output produced in a country, regardless of who produces it.
 Meanwhile, GNP represents the output produced by citizens, regardless of where they produce it.

 For example, Indonesia’s GDP only calculates output produced domestically, perhaps by Indonesians or foreigners.
-Meanwhile, Indonesia’s GNP only considers the output produced by Indonesians, regardless of where they produce it, whether domestic or abroad.
+Meanwhile, Indonesia’s GNP only considers the output produced by Indonesians, regardless of where they produce it, whether domestically or abroad.

 Since the output is equal to income, we can also say GDP and GNP as measures of the total income earned by the providers of factors of production.
 GDP represents the total income earned by Indonesians and foreigners who produce in Indonesia.
 Meanwhile, GNP represents the total income earned by Indonesians working in the country and abroad.